Fundamentals of Variables

 A Byte

 A byte is a small number between 0 and 255.
 To indicate that a variable must hold such a small number, specify its data type as byte.
-For such a variable, assign it a value between 0 and 255.
+Whenever you decide to assign a value to the variable, specify a value between 0 and 255.

 A Signed Byte